HEmile/hemile.github.io/_pages/about.md

 I’m also interested in Personal Knowledge Management and developed [Juggl](https://juggl.io/), a plugin for Obsidian.md that adds a customizable graph view.
 Other plugins include [Supercharged Links](https://github.com/mdelobelle/obsidian_supercharged_links).

-I also compose music.
-[Here are some songs I made](http://emilevankrieken.bandcamp.com/)!
+I composed some music: [You can listen to some songs here](http://emilevankrieken.bandcamp.com/)!